mysociety/jquery-multi-select/README.md

 ## See a demo

-Open `demo/index.html` in your web browser.
+Run `make demo`, or open `demo/index.html` in your web browser.

 ## Run the tests

-Open `test/SpecRunner.html` in your web browser.
+Run `make test`, or open `test/SpecRunner.html` in your web browser.

+## Compile minimized version

+You'll need the Closure Compiler, which you can get with `brew install closure-compiler` or directly from Google's website.
+If you use brew (or otherwise create a closure-compiler script in your PATH), you can run `make dist`, or otherwise you can run:
+`make dist COMPILER='java -jar path-to-compiler.jar'`.